Alkaline Water on the Dr Sebi Diet

 Now that the mainstream is finally catching up, there are suddenly so many brands of "alkaline water" to choose from.

-As is usually the case, they use deception and clever marketing to try and get their product down our throats and into our bodies (literally, it is water).
+As is usually the case, they use deception and clever marketing to try and get their product down our throats and into our bodies.

-So, here are a few things you should know about when it comes to choosing the right alkaline water for you.
+So, here are a few things you should know about when it comes to choosing the right way to about things.

 pH Level